Estimators

 - computes the mean

-dH/dlambdafor each window - integrates across lambda using trapezoidal or Simpson integration
+dH/dlambdafor each window - integrates across lambda using trapezoidal, Simpson, a natural cubic spline, PCHIP, Akima interpolation, or Gaussian quadrature

 Current uncertainty behavior: